kimaina/openmrs-etl/README.md

        http://ksql-server:8088

  ```
- After running the above command a KSQL CLI will be presented interactive
+ After running the above command, a KSQL CLI will be presented interactively

- #### RUN KSQL
+ #### Run KSQL Streaming SQL
  You can call any KSQL streaming sql command as highlighted here
  https://docs.confluent.io/current/ksql/docs/tutorials/index.html
  Here are a few examples: